geerlingguy/ansible-role-swap/README.md

     swap_file_create_command: "dd if=/dev/zero of={{ swap_file_path }} bs=1M count={{ swap_file_size_mb }}"

 The command used to create the swap file.
-You could switch to using `fallocate` to write the swap file more quickly, though there may be inconsistencies if not writing the file with `dd`.
+You could switch to using `fallocate` to write the swap file more quickly like this:

+    swap_file_create_command: "fallocate --length {{ swap_file_size_mb }}MB {{ swap_file_path }}"

+however that is not universally advised.
+See the [final paragraph in the NOTES section of the mkswap man page](https://manpages.debian.org/buster/util-linux/mkswap.8.en.html#NOTES) for a discussion.

 ## Dependencies